gillohner/pubky-iCalendar-research/pubky-ical-specification.md

 Key points for overrides:

-- Override events must share the same uid as the master recurring event
+- Override events must share the same uid as the master recurring event.
-- The recurrence-id value must match the original occurrence time (October 16th at 19:00, even though the start time is moved to 20:00)
+- The recurrence-id value must match the original occurrence time (October 16th at 19:00, even if the start time is moved to 20:00).
-- Override events are stored as separate files on the homeserver
+- Override events are stored as separate files on the homeserver.
-- Any property can be modified in the override (time, location, summary, attendees, etc.)
+- Any property can be modified in the override (time, location, summary, attendees, etc.).
 - Nexus aggregates both the master event and override instances when querying the calendar